 How customer product pages are different than Google’s customer store listings

-In the Apple App Store you’ll be able to have up to 35 custom product pages compared to only five custom store listings on Google side.
+In the Apple App Store you can have up to 35 custom product pages compared to only five custom store listings on the Google side.
 Google’s option lets you target only based on location, whereas for Apple’s custom product pages you can also have several pages for one location but it's applicable for traffic coming only from outside the App Store.

-Also, Google’s custom store listings give more flexibility in changing copy and creatives as Apple’s custom product pages don’t allow you to change the app icon, title and subtitle.
+Also, Google’s custom store listings give more flexibility in changing copy and creatives as Apple’s custom product pages don’t allow you to change the app icon aesthetic, title and subtitle.